 According to agreed WF[1] and agreed TS skeleton to TS38.176-2, this contribution provides TP for Annex I and Annex K. The content is mainly from corresponding Annex in TS38.141-2 with minor adaptation for IAB.

+This is revision of R4-2109999 according to comment received during 1st round discussion